xudong7/tauri-rmusic/README.md

 [中文文档](README_zh.md)

 p.s.
-If you need online music function, you need to start [KuGouMusicApi](https://github.com/MakcRe/KuGouMusicApi) at the same time.
+If you need online music function, you need to start [KuGouMusicApi](https://github.com/MakcRe/KuGouMusicApi) and [NeteaseCloudMusicApiBackup](https://github.com/nooblong/NeteaseCloudMusicApiBackup) at the same time.

 ## Online Music Feature